SandraBergstrom/theRecipeCollective/README.md

 ## Bugs

 ### Known bugs
-- time is showing seconds and not minutes
+- Prep time and cooking time is showing seconds and not minutes
 - Default profile pic is not showing.
 Tried both to add a direct link to cloudinary and to store it locally.
 - Default recipe pic is not showing.
 - Can't connect to fontawesome